rufio-tf2/skeleton-config/README.md

 ### Weapon-slot settings ([:arrow_upper_right:](https://github.com/reed-tf2/reed-config/blob/master/cfg/modules/weapon_settings.cfg))

 This lets you load settings per weapon slot.
-For example, you could change the crosshair color for different weapons like [Mr. Slin does](https://github.com/misterslin/CrosshairSwitcher).
+For example, you could:

+- Change the crosshair color for different slots like [Mr. Slin does](https://github.com/misterslin/CrosshairSwitcher)
-Currently I use it to turn the viewmodel on/off for certain slots.
+- Use it to turn the viewmodel on/off for certain slots
+- Etc.

 #### Class-specific weapon-slot settings

-By default I turn the viewmodel on for all of the slots, but you can change that for the classes you choose.
-I define these class-specific slot overrides in that class's `key_modifiers.cfg` file.
+In the previous example, I established base slot-settings for all of the classes.
+But you can also create class-specific slot overrides.
+I put those settings in a class's `key_modifiers.cfg` file.

-For example, I've previously used these slot settings:
+For example, I've previously used these slot settings for different classes:

 <details>
   <summary>Engineer</summary>